MojisolaaaO/JS-Course/README.md

-This repository contains all the code and projects I develop while taking a JavaScript Web Automation course, serving as both a portfolio of my work and a resource for others learning about web automation.
+This repository contains all the code and projects I develop while taking a JavaScript course for Web Test Automation, serving as both a portfolio of my work and a resource for others learning about web test automation.